 One-hour group sessions for up to 4 riders (may be 45 mins. for 3 or less)

 Riders with similar goals and abilities are grouped together and lessons are tailored to meet those goals.
 Additional group lesson packages are available at a discounted rate and private lessons may be added.

 Riders enrolled in group lessons may want to build or reinforce skills by adding private lessons to their group lesson package.

 Working one-on-one with one of our instructors or coaches can help to strengthen riders physically and in comprehension.

 During the fall/winter/spring optional clinics and activities are available for enriching riding and horsemanship skills.
-Examples include riding clinics, Equestrian Canada Rider Level Preparation & Evaluation, mental skills training, fitness training, fun days and social activities.
+For the 2020/2021 fall winter season we will be offering bi-weekly riding clinics.

 Skills are acquired and fine tuned as outlined in the Riding Skills Progression sheet.
 If you are interested in learning more about Long Term Equestrian Development (LTED), there are a number of additional references included.